How M3 Challenge Works

 - Solution papers must be typed and in English.

-- Teams may use a solution paper template if they like, including those available on the M3 Challenge website.
-If used, teams do not need to cite the use of a template.
+- Teams may use a solution paper template if they like, and teams do not need to cite the use of a template.
+We offer two templates you may wish to use:

 - Papers must be submitted as a PDF file, with max file size 10MB.